-The Telephone Information Center is a section under the Marketing and Communications Department.
+The Telephone Information Center (TIC) is a section within the Marketing and Communications Department.
 Since 2008, the Telephone Information Center has been monitoring their performance.

-They have significantly decreased their Average Speed of Answer from a high of 5 minutes in 2008 to just over 1 minute average in 2010.
-Their goal was to answer every call within 1.5 minutes and they have surpassed their goal.
+They have significantly decreased their Average Speed of Answer from a high of 5 minutes in 2008 to 1:30 minutes average in 2011, with three months, March, April, and December, that came in under one minute.
+Their goal was to answer every call within 1:30 minutes and they continue to meet their goal.